 The UMBC Financial Literacy Enthusiast Contest recognizes students or student organizations that exemplify, understand, and promote financial literacy.
-Student winners will receive a prize in the form of a direct deposit to their UMBC Campus Card.
+Student winners will receive a prize in the form of a direct deposit to their UMBC Departmental scholarship.
 Student organization winners will receive a deposit into their carryover account.

 This is an annual competition held during Money Smart Week which is the first week of April.
-The contest will be announced on our social media platforms during the middle of March!
+The contest will be announced on our social media platforms in March!

 To enter the contest you have to share your best financial literacy advice.
 This can be done in any way that is visible to other people.
 You could: